 Working with 6061 vs. 7075

-While 7075 is one of the strongest aluminum alloys, 6061 is much easier to work with.
-The exceptional strength and hardness of 7075 also make it more difficult to cut and form.
+While 7075 aluminum is one of the strongest aluminum alloys, 6061 aluminum is much easier to work with.
+The exceptional tensile strength and hardness of 7075 also make cutting and forming difficult.

 Welding